 It was raining.
 Cars slowed down and people quickened their pace.
 A young man pulled his collar tighter around his neck and ran as fast as he could from his car to the door of his apartment.
 Three storeys above him a window was closed firmly against the torrent of falling water.

 "It's really coming down."
 Josh wiped his hands on his trousers and returned to his seat opposite Sam who nodded at his comment but remained staring at the bottle in hands.

 "Do you want another?"
 Josh stood again, "I'm getting one."
 Sam shook his head and Josh went into the kitchen returning a moment later with two bottles of beer.
 Sam smiled softly as he took the offered bottle.

 The rain lashing against the windows was the only sound in the room.
 Josh watched as Sam peeled the label from the bottle.
 He placed the shreds on the arm of the chair and tried to put the label back together.
-Josh wished he could put the pieces of their friendship back together but, like the shredded paper, it was proving impossible.
+Josh wished he could put the pieces of their friendship back together.

 Eventually Sam gave up and brushed the pieces into his hand and placed them on a plate.
 He drained his bottle and placed it on the table.
 Without turning to Josh he finally broke the silence.
 "What did Leo say to you about your PTSD?
 You said once that he said something to you after you'd seen Stanley and it helped."

 Josh smiled as he always did at the memory of Leo's moving and eloquent words.
 He leaned forward and began to relate the story.
 Sam stared at the bottle on the table but Josh knew he was listening intently.
 When he had finished, he waited for Sam to speak hoping that the story would be as helpful to Sam as it had been to him.

 "The guy down the hole.
 The one who knows the way out."